top

 “My mom and dad were a couple who weren’t able to become a mom and dad without adoption.
 Of all people in this world, my mom and dad deserve to be parents.
 And without adoption, they would not have been able to share their love, share their life, and give someone the life that I had.

 “Because of adoption, my life was filled with love and opportunity.”
-You can watch Scott’s video to see his entire adoption story.
+You can watch Scott’s video to see Scott's adoption story.

 Being adopted and the adoptee meaning means many different things to many different people.